lpkyrius/newsys-api/README.md

 # newsys-api

 ### NewSYS APIs (Backend) for your Company
+Check also NewSYS FE (Frontend) for your Company
 ## Complete User Registration:
 - Register
 - Email verification with expiration date